nielskrijger/gke-deploy/README.md

 How to install and configure these application is out-of-scope for this document.
 It is highly recommended to setup a working Google Container Engine cluster with at least one running deployment before using this tool.

-This tool only updates the deployment image of an existing kubernetes deployment, it will not create one.
+This tool only updates the deployment image of an existing kubernetes deployment, it will not create one!

 ## Installation